-Today’s executives and business owners in West Virginia are simply too busy to pay attention to the everyday logistics of their company’s health insurance and employee benefits plan.
-This is one reason you should hire a qualified insurance broker for help designing, implementing and managing your group plan.
+Today’s executives and business owners in West Virginia are often too busy to pay attention to the details of their company’s health insurance and employee benefits plan.
+This is one reason you should hire a qualified insurance broker for help in designing, implementing, and managing your group plan.
 They’ll even have a larger variety of insurance and benefit options for you to take advantage of.

-We have remained at the forefront of the insurance industry and are committed to passing our knowledge on to our clients so they remain compliant with the frequently changing policies of the Affordable Care Act and other local, state and federal laws.
-Complying with ACA will lead to tax breaks.
-It’ll also keep you safe from government penalties.
+We have remained at the forefront of the insurance industry and are committed to passing our knowledge on to our clients so they remain compliant with the frequently changing policies of the Affordable Care Act and other local, state, and federal laws.
+Complying with ACA requirements is the best way to avoid government penalties and possibly qualify for tax credit breaks.

-The ACA requires that insurance plans include coverage for ten essential benefit areas which are designated as necessary for patient protection:
+The Affordable Care Act requires that insurance plans include coverage for ten minimum essential coverage which are designated as necessary for patient protection:

 Many states, including West Virginia, have added to that list.
 For example, West Virginia requires coverage for skilled nursing services, clinical trials, diabetes care, and reconstructive surgery following mastectomy.
-However, companies that self-fund their coverage (usually larger businesses) can avoid the state-specific requirements.
-For example, in West Virginia, 69 percent of employers fully self-fund their health insurance.
+However, companies that self-fund their coverage (individual health insurance) can avoid the state-specific requirements.
+As a result, in West Virginia, 69 percent of employers fully self-fund their health plan.

-Smaller companies may find support through SHOP (Small Business Health Options), which your Taylor Benefits Insurance representative can help you navigate to find programs that meet your business needs.
+Smaller companies may find support through SHOP (Small Business Health Options), which your Taylor Benefits Insurance representative can help you navigate to find small business health insurance programs that meet your business needs.

 West Virginia doesn’t mandate paid or unpaid time off for workers, except for public interest requirements like jury duty, military service, and time to vote, all of which may be taken without pay.
 Still, many companies offer time off to stay competitive and provide their employees with the ability to refresh and relax, pursue personal interests, and seek a beneficial work-life balance.